 Strengthens or improves the code, and provides equivalent or better products, methods, or systems of construction

 Improves clarify of the fire classification provisions of the code.

 Does not discriminate against materials, products, methods, or systems of construction of demonstrated capabilities

-Does not discriminate.
-Does not degrade the effectiveness of the codeDoes not degrade code effectiveness.
+Does not degrade code effectiveness.
 Clarifies the fire classification provisions.